Simon Wilson: Phil Goff's new team to lead Auckland Council

 •The old Environment and Community Committee is split into Environment and Climate Change, chaired by Richard Hills, and Community, chaired by Alf Filipaina.

-•Elevation of Desley Simpson to chair both the Finance and Performance Committee and the Value for Money Committee.
+•Elevation of Desley Simpson to chair both the Finance and Performance Committee and a new Value for Money Committee.

 •Creation of six "portfolio" responsibilities, including Māori outcomes, homelessness and the three harbours.

 Auckland now has a council that looks quite a lot like the city, but Goff has not seen fit to reflect that in the top leadership.

-It's disappointing.
+Asked about this, Goff said the position is "not a symbolic one".
+It has a "heavy workload" and the person who does it has to be "a workhorse".
+He chose "the best person for the job".

+Effectively, he's saying two things there.
+One, that among the 14 councillors who do not come from the same demographic as him, not one of them is good enough to be his deputy.

 READ MORE: